-The Council should include public international organizations, such as the OECD, in the scope of the Recommendation.
+The Council should include public international organization, such as the OECD, in the scope of the Recommendation.
 We think it is good for those making recommendations to follow their own advice.

 The Recommendation should call on the public sector to promote C&E in the private sector to protect public integrity.
 If we want honest government it helps to promote integrity in the private sector, and C&E programs there help protect everyone.

 The Council should advise states not to take actions that undercut C&E programs anywhere, whether in the private sector or the public sector.
 There have been some terribly ill-advised actions by governments that hurt C&E programs.
 Why have one part of government undermining something that another part is promoting?

 The Council should form an ongoing working group to promote and implement the Recommendation.
 The Recommendation is good, and should have some ongoing life.

 The Rutgers Center for Government Compliance and Ethics offers an important resource for development of public integrity programs.
 The Rutgers resource is a one-of-a-kind source for guidance on how government agencies can implement their own, internal C&E programs.
 The actual filing is here: (Click here)